ueberhund/fargate-crash-course/2_Setup_a_new_app_with_blue_green_deploy/README.md

 4. Click "Next step", "Next step", "Next step", and "Update service"

 You will see the deploy occur in the CodeDeploy console.
 Once the deploy has successfully deployed the updates, you'll see those reflected at the URL.
 The old tasks will be deleted per CodeDeploy's configuration.

+### Notes

+Be aware that the lifecycle hook (**AfterAllowTestTraffic**) required to test traffic BEFORE live traffic is sent over is not enabled at this time within the ECS console.
+If you want to enable Blue/Green with testing the site before live traffic is redirected, you'll need to use CodeDeploy directly.
+See the Extra_Credit section for details on that.